 Certified Mail envelopes are another option.
 Automation is possible for this type of certified mail with all the necessary manifest and tracking elements.
 No forms or stickers are needed.

 All these best practices and compliance obligations can be a lot of work for you.
-That’s why so many in the ARM industry choose a trusted partner.
+That’s why so many in the ARM industry choose a trusted partner that understand what is a collection letter and the purpose it serves.

 Ready to Upgrade to Effective Collection Letters?